 security notesHistorical/GNU locate would let you see filenames that you couldn't yourself.

-slocate/mlocate hide filenames the calling user couldn't read, by checking the permission they also store in the database. (note that this means that the database itself should be readable by locate but not the calling user, which is why there is usually an mlocate/slocate user/group and the locate command uses SUID)
+slocate/mlocate hide filenames the calling user couldn't read, by checking the permission they also store in the database. (note that this is only really more secure if only the tools (and not the user) can read that database, which is why mlocate/slocate usually has a user account / group and are SUID/GUID)

 The database may be in one of various places, depending on which one you use.